xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 Branches
 ========

-* **upstream**: The upstream sources from git://zsh.git.sf.net/gitroot/zsh/zsh.
+* **upstream**: The upstream sources from `git://zsh.git.sf.net/gitroot/zsh/zsh`.
-* **debian**: The debian changes for the debian 'zsh' package.
+* **debian**: The debian changes for the debian `zsh` package.
 Only difference to the upstream branch is the `debian` directory.
-* master: This is the old repository's main branch.
-Only kept for historical reasons.
+* master: This is the _old_ repository's main branch.
+Only kept for _historical_ reasons.
-* Other branches: These branches are rather optional and not required for basic maintenance for of the 'zsh' package.
+* Other branches: These branches are rather optional and not required for basic maintenance for of the `zsh` package.
 Most likely feature branches.

 Workflow
 ========

 This is a diagram, that outlines the proposed workflow.
-Basically, the 'debian' branch walks alongside the 'upstream' branch and upstream changes get merged into 'debian' at defined points (for the non-beta zsh package, that should be upstream commit tags).
+Basically, the `debian` branch walks alongside the `upstream` branch and upstream changes get merged into `debian` at defined points (for the zsh package, that should be upstream commit tags).

             * debian/4.3.11-4
             |